 After reaching the other side of the bridge (the Buda side), we sat on a bench for some time and then planned on where to go next.
 We decided to go to Fisherman’s Bastion, which is another tourist attraction.

 We used the OSMAnd~ app to figure out which bus to take and hopped on one.
 Soon we reached Fisherman’s Bastion, where we found a flight of stairs that led upwards.
 Upon climbing the stairs, we got a panoramic view of the city.
 It also gave us a good view of the Hungarian parliament across the river.
 Going further upstairs, we found a statue of Stephen I of Hungary.
-He was the first king of Hungary, which he became in the year 1000.
+He was the first king of Hungary, getting the crown in the year 1900.

 A view of Hungarian parliament from Fisherman’s bastion.

 I found Fisherman’s Bastion to be the best tourist attraction in the city.
-As mentioned earlier, it offers a panoramic view of the city, which I liked, and it is also beautiful.
-If you find yourself in Budapest, I would highly recommend that you visit it.
+As mentioned earlier, it offers a panoramic view of the city, which I liked.
+I liked the arhitecture and open space there.
+If you find yourself in Budapest, I would highly recommend that you visit Fisherman’s Bastion.

 Fisherman’s Bastion.